LeoWang0814/markdown-rendering-test-suite/README.md

 Markdown looks simple — until it breaks.

-This repository exists to help you **find those breaks early**, before your users do.
+This repository exists to help you **find rendering issues early**, before they reach production or your users.

----

 If you find this useful, consider starring the repository ⭐ or using it as a baseline for your own Markdown tests.